 New York City cyclist caught attacking Uber driver in traffic

-A crazed New York City cyclist was caught on video Friday jumping on top of a car and smashing the front and back windshields and now police were searching for the man.
+A crazed New York City cyclist was caught on video Friday jumping on top of a car and smashing the front and back windshields, and police were searching for the man.

 A 23-year-old Uber driver was the target in the man’s attack, according to FOX 5 NY.
 He was stopped in traffic in Manhattan when the suspect used a bike lock to smash the windows, shattering the glass, police said.